CircuitVerse/Blog/content/posts/vaibhavupreti-gsoc-phase1.md

 Time flies by quickly!
 Throughout this period, I have gained extensive knowledge and experience by exploring various tools and have significantly enhanced my skills in managing servers and handling applications in production serving a vast user base.
-It was also a remarkable experience to directly impact a large number of users through my contributions, such as migrating all user avatars and circuits' images.
+It was also a remarkable experience to directly impact hundreds of thousands of users through my contributions, such as migrating all user avatars and circuits' images.

 I will try to balance this blog with the technical work as well my general experience as a GSoC student at CircuitVerse.
 If you're interested in more technical details, you can find detailed information in the blog posts I wrote during the